-4. Policy on Determination of Remuneration for Individual Directors a.
-The level of basic compensation is verified by the Officer Appointment and Remuneration Advisory Committee based on the Company's financial performance, taking into consideration the remuneration level, etc. of peer companies or those of similar size as the Group.
+a.
+Levels of remuneration for Directors

+The level of remuneration is verified by the Officer Appointment and Remuneration Advisory Committee based on the Company's financial performance, taking into consideration the remuneration level, etc. of peer companies or those of similar size as the Group.